 Disfellowshipping is the result of breaking Watchtower Rules.
 Three Elders invite you to judicial committee meeting to ask you some questions or confront you with some evidence that you may have broken some rules.
 Then they decide if you should be removed from the organization or not.

-In this way the Watchtower can tell the world they don't take action against JW's for leaving the organization or having a blood transfusion.
+In this way the organization can tell the world they don't take action against JW's for leaving the organization or having a blood transfusion.
 Instead a JW disfellowships themselves by breaking certain Watchtower laws.

 Whether you get disfellowshipped or you disassociate yourself, an announcement is made to the congregation that you are no longer one of Jehovah's Witnesses.
 Jehovah's Witnesses are not told whether you were disfellowshipped or you disassociatied yourself.
 This is the announcement that is made to the congregation. "[Name of person] is no longer one of